Just Today

 Just Today is the seventeenth studio album by American singer Bobby Vee and released in April 1968 by Liberty Records.
 Dallas Smith arranged and produced the album.

 According to Robert Reynolds, in The Music of Bobby Vee, the executives at Liberty Records believed they were on to something with Bobby's rhythm and blues hit medley and several Motown flavored tunes were recorded.
 However instead of releasing an entire R&B album, they put out a disjointed mix of similar Motown-like recordings and the rest more in line.

-The album debuted on the Billboard Top LPs chart in April 28, 1968, remaining on the album chart for seven weeks and peaking at No. 187.
+The album debuted on the Billboard Top LPs chart on April 28, 1968, remaining on the album chart for seven weeks and peaking at No. 187.
 It was Vee's last album to make it onto the Billboard charts.

 The album was released on compact disc by Beat Goes On on February 14, 2001, as tracks 1 through 11 on a pairing of two albums on one CD with tracks 12 through 22 consisting of Vee's 1968 album, Do What You Gotta Do.

 Singles

-The first single from the album, "Beautiful People", made its debut on the Billboard Hot 100 chart on November 18, 1967, spending three weeks at No. 37 during its seven-week stay, No. 27 on the Cash Box singles chart.
-The second single, "Maybe Just Today", debuted on the Billboard Hot 100 chart on February 10, 1968, spending one week at number forty-six during its six-week stay, and No. 38 on the Cash Box singles chart.
-The third single, "Medley: My Girl/Hey Girl" made its debut on the Billboard Hot 100 chart on April 20, 1968, spending one week at No. 35 during its nine-week stay and No. 17 on the Cash Box singles chart.
-Vee's Medley Cover Version's of those song marked his last of fourteen appearances in the US top-forty singles Billboard charts, the first being "Devil or Angel" in 1960.
+The first single from the album, "Beautiful People", made its debut on the Billboard Hot 100 chart on November 18, 1967, spending three weeks at No. 37 during its seven-week stay.
+It managed to reach No. 27 on the Cashbox singles chart.
+The second single, "Maybe Just Today", debuted on the Billboard Hot 100 chart on February 10, 1968, spending one week at number forty-six during its six-week stay, and peaked No. 38 on the Cash Box singles chart.
+The third single, "Medley: My Girl/Hey Girl" made its debut on the Billboard Hot 100 chart on April 20, 1968, spending one week at No. 35 during its nine-week stay, while climbing to No. 17 on the Cash Box singles chart.
+The latter medley marked his last of fourteen appearances in the US top-forty singles on the Billboard charts, the first being "Devil or Angel" in 1960.